Kneaded That

 Note: I bake by weight for accuracy.
 Cup measurements are approximate and may vary depending on how you scoop.

-Overhead picture of sourdough discard cornbread batter in a mixing bowl
+Sourdough discard cornbread batter in a mixing bowl

 Step 1: Prep: Preheat oven to 350°F and line an 8x8 pan with parchment.